The 7 Best Free Online Fax Services I Tried in 2025

 What G2 users dislike about eFax Online Fax Services:

 "Sending a fax is a bit of an arduous process, and after a recent update, my faxes were not being sent despite receiving notifications that they were.
 We did not realize this for a few weeks, but after an hour of working with customer service, the problem was resolved.
-Really wish we would have been made aware of the known issue via email or phone call so we could have fixed the problem before weeks of missed sent and received faxes."
+Really wish we had been made aware of the known issue via email or phone call so we could have fixed the problem before weeks of missed sent and received faxes."

 - eFax Online Fax Services Review, Christy B.

 From the moment I got in, one thing was clear: iFax is built for simplicity.
 The interface is modern and incredibly easy to navigate.
 I didn’t have to dig through menus or second-guess how to send a fax.
-It was as simple as entering a recipient, attaching my document, and clicking send.
-I can see why so many users appreciate the ease of use, especially for people who don’t send faxes often.

 iFax